itristenx/nova-universe/docs/quickstart.md

 After installation you can launch **CueIT** from `/Applications` on macOS, from the Start Menu on Windows and by running the AppImage on Linux.
 See the [macOS launcher](../README.md#macos-launcher) section for details.

 All installer scripts are located under the `installers/` directory.
 On macOS you can remove the application with `./installers/uninstall-macos.sh` and upgrade it with `./installers/upgrade-macos.sh`.
 See [installers.md](installers.md) for more options.
-These scripts package the Electron launcher along with the API and web apps.
+These scripts package a launcher along with the API and web apps.

 ## 2. Configure